The softest and best postpartum pajamas for new mamas. 19 pieces so comfy you’ll want to live in them (good for maternity to nursing and beyond).

 In the spirit of having the right tools for the job, I highly recommend one or two great pairs of nursing pajamas to cocoon in once your new baby arrives, and as you transition to #momlife.

 Postpartum pajamas provide easy breastfeeding access for your baby, are comfortable for your postpartum body, and can accommodate whatever belly size your pregnant and postpartum body can throw at them.

-Most work great as maternity pajamas during your second and third trimester, and transition seamlessly into nursing pajamas once your new baby arrives on the scene.
+Just as many maternity leggings work really well as postpartum leggings and many maternity sports bras work as sports nursing bras, many of these work great as maternity pajamas during your second and third trimester, and transition seamlessly into nursing pajamas once your new baby arrives on the scene.